 In Google Ads, you set a daily budget for your campaigns.
-So for example, if your monthly advertising budget is €1000, you would calculate your average daily budget by dividing the monthly budget with the number of days in a month.
-In this case €1000/30=€33,3 per day.
+So, for example, if your monthly advertising budget is €1000, you would calculate your average daily budget by dividing the monthly budget by the number of days in a month.
+In this case, €1000/30=€33,3 per day.

-It is worthwhile to notice that the daily budget you set, is an average value.
+It is worthwhile to notice that the daily budget you set is an average value.
 It means that each day’s spending can vary depending on the traffic your ads receive, some days being more than your defined daily budget and some days less.
-However, the spend will never exceed your monthly budget (average daily budget * days in the month).
+However, the spending will never exceed your monthly budget (average daily budget * days in the month).

 As mentioned earlier, your bidding strategy defines how your ad budget is spent.
 Google offers both automated and manual bidding strategies.
 The good thing about pay-per-click advertising is that you only pay for each click that your ad receives.
 This puts you in full control of your budget, as well as where and how you want to spend it.

-There is not a single truth which bidding strategy is better than the other.
-However, based on our experience, the automated bidding strategies often perform as well, or even outperforms the manual bidding strategies in terms of ROI and by letting Google to optimize your bids, you save hours of time.
-Nevertheless, we encourage you to try out both of these worlds and make your own decision on what works the best for you.
+There is not a single truth about which bidding strategy is better than the other.
+However, based on our experience, automated bidding strategies often perform as well or even outperform manual bidding strategies in terms of ROI, and by letting Google optimize your bids, you save hours of time.
+Nevertheless, we encourage you to try out both of these worlds and make your own decision on what works best for you.

 Manual bidding strategies

 Manual bidding strategies allow marketers to be in full control over the usage of their ad budget.
-You can for example set maximum cost-per-click level for each keyword you are using in your campaign.
+You can, for example, set a maximum cost-per-click level for each keyword you are using in your campaign.
 Manual bidding strategies include:

-- Manual CPM and vCPM (cost-per-mille and viewable cost-per-mille) allows you tol set the amount you pay for one thousand ad impressions.
+Manual CPM and vCPM (cost-per-mille and viewable cost-per-mille) allows you to set the amount you pay for one thousand ad impressions.
 Google only offers CPM bidding for their video and display ad campaigns.
-The key difference between CPM and vCPM strategies is that in CPM strategy ad impressions count those impressions where your ad is shown on the page but it is placed outside of the user's screen, whereas vCPM only counts impressions when your ad is actually shown on the user's screen for at least two seconds.
+The key difference between CPM and vCPM strategies is that in the CPM strategy, ad impressions count those impressions where your ad is shown on the page but is placed outside of the user's screen, whereas vCPM only counts impressions when your ad is actually shown on the user's screen for at least two seconds.

 Automated and Smart bidding strategies

-Like the name says, automated bidding strategies let Google to optimize your campaign budget to achieve the best possible results.
+As the name says, automated bidding strategies let Google optimize your campaign budget to achieve the best possible results.
 These types of campaigns rely on Google to automatically adjust ad bids to drive better results within your budget.
 Automated bidding strategies include:

-- Maximize clicks is completely automated strategy where Google sets the bids for each keyword.
+Maximize clicks is a completely automated strategy where Google sets the bids for each keyword.
 You can use this strategy in one campaign or you can choose to implement it to include all the campaigns inside your Ads account.
-There is also an option to set maximum cost-per-click level to prevent paying too much for single keyword.
+There is also an option to set the maximum cost-per-click level to prevent paying too much for a single keyword.

-- Maximize conversions utilizes Google's algorithms to show your ads to the people who are most likely to perform a desired action (conversion) on your website.
+Maximize conversions utilizes Google's algorithms to show your ads to the people who are most likely to perform the desired action (conversion) on your website.
 This bidding strategy requires setting up conversion tracking on your website.

-- Maximize conversion value prioritizes conversions with more value for your business.
+Maximize conversion value prioritizes conversions with more value for your business.
 When you are creating conversions in Google Ads, you can also define a monetary value for each conversion.
-For example, if you are renting two different ski sets in your online store, basic skiing set and pro skiing set, you can define higher value for the purchases of pro skiing set.
+For example, if you are renting two different ski sets in your online store, a basic skiing set, and a pro skiing set, you can define higher value for the purchases of a pro skiing set.
 Google, on the other hand, aims to maximize the highest overall value of conversions while spending your ad budget.